initialed85/Quake-WASM/README.md

 Quake and GLQuake can co-exist on the same web server and will share settings / saves if on the same domain.

-## Building Quake / GLQuake using a particular WebSocket proxy URL

-This is the same as the above two examples, except you need yet another extra environment variable.

-To build natively:

-    WEBSOCKET_URL=ws://192.168.137.222:8081/ws ./build.sh

-Or to build using Docker:

-    WEBSOCKET_URL=ws://192.168.137.222:8081/ws ./build-docker.sh

 ## Running Quake / GLQuake using the resultant artifacts from above

 This requires `devserver` (which is installed with `cargo`):